 Sport, exercise and health

-Whether you have your sights set on a medal at Tokyo 2020, or simply want to improve your fitness and have fun, Bristol's excellent sports and fitness facilities will help you stay on top of your game in an environment that promotes a proactive approach to sport, health and wellbeing.
+Whether you've set your sights set on Tokyo 2020, or just want to improve your fitness, Bristol's excellent sports and fitness facilities will help you stay on top of your game.
+We promote a proactive approach to sport, health and wellbeing.

-The University's Sports and Activity Pass offers excellent value for money, giving you access to our broad range of facilities and classes either free of charge or at a discounted rate.
+The University's sports and activity passes offers excellent value for money, giving you access to our broad range of facilities and classes either free of charge or at a discounted rate.

-- Coombe Dingle Sports Complex featuring first-class pitches for a range of sports, a new state-of-the-art conditioning suite and tennis centre;
+- Coombe Dingle Sports Complex features first-class pitches for a range of sports, a state-of-the-art conditioning suite, and tennis centre

 - Brand new £1.2 million boathouse at Saltford on the River Avon.